Prince William And Kate’s Visit To Paris: An Embarrassing Last Resort

 — Kensington Palace (@KensingtonRoyal) March 16, 2017

 At an embassy organized by Ambassador Edward Llewellyn, the Cambridges will act as guests of honor in that formal black-tie dinner attended by renowned artists, volunteers, and businessmen.
-At this point, the project “Les Voisins” (The Neighbors) will be launched which aims to celebrate cultural affairs between the UK and France.
+At this point, the project “Les Voisins” (The Neighbors) will be launched which aims to celebrate cultural affairs between UK and France.

 On Saturday, the royals would also have the opportunity to meet the victims of the terrorist attacks in Bataclan Theater and Nice.
-They will also visit the popular yet old Paris landmark Les Invalides which served as the home for retired war veterans.
+They would also visit the popular yet old Paris landmark Les Invalides which served as the home for retired war veterans.
 Furthermore, rescue workers and veterans of World War II will have an audience with the couple.

-Prince William and Kate’s visit to Paris will close on Saturday afternoon by attending the Six Nations rugby international between France and Wales at the State de France.
+Prince William and Kate’s visit to Paris will close on Saturday afternoon by attending Six Nations rugby international between France and Wales at the State de France.
 This will mark Prince William’s first official rendezvous as patron of the Welsh Rugby Federation after the Queen passed the role to him.

 [Featured Image by Chris Jackson/Getty Images]